-Our trademarks include, among others, Connection®, PC Connection®, GovConnection®, MacConnection®, we solve IT®, Everything Overnight®, Mobile Connection®, Cloud Connection®, Education Connection®, MoreDirect A PC Connection Company®, WebSPOC®, Softmart®, GlobalServe®, Raccoon Character®, and their related logos and all iterations thereof.
+Our trademarks include, among others, Connection®, PC Connection®, GovConnection®, MacConnection®, we solve IT®, Everything Overnight®, Mobile Connection®, Cloud Connection®, Education Connection®, MoreDirectTM, WebSPOC®, Softmart®, GlobalServe®, Raccoon Character, Connection Cloud MarkITplaceTM, and their related logos and all iterations thereof.
 We intend to use and protect these and our other marks, as we deem necessary.
 We believe our trademarks have significant value and are an important factor in the marketing of our products.
 We do not maintain a traditional research and development group, but we work closely with computer product manufacturers and other technology developers to stay abreast of the latest developments in computer technology, with respect to the products we both sell and use.
+For example, we recognize AI as a potentially transformational force and anticipate that AI will significantly impact our product offerings and the business operations of our clientele in the long term.